darknuma/darknuma/README.md

 - 📝 I regularly write articles on [medium.com/aminuemmazon](https://medium.com/@aminuemmazon)

-- 💬 Ask me about **Python, SQL, and anything related to data architecutre and building data platforms**
+- 💬 Ask me about **Python, SQL, and anything related to data architecture and building data platforms**

 - 📫 How to reach me **ejaminu@gmail.com**